Symmetry-breaking, motion and bistability of active drops through polarization-surface coupling

+{Cell crawling crucially depends on the collective dynamics of the acto-myosin cytoskeleton.
+However, it remains an open question to what extent cell polarization and persistent motion depend on continuous regulatory mechanisms \textbf{and} autonomous physical mechanisms.
+Experiments on cell fragments and theoretical considerations for active polar liquids have highlighted that physical mechanisms induce motility through splay and bend configurations in a nematic director field.

-Drops of active liquids are often considered as a simple realization of living cells adhering to a solid substrate.
-Here we present a model for shallow three-dimensional (3D) active free-surface drops with a mean polar order parallel to the substrate and a polarization-surface (PS) coupling.
-This allows us to identify a mechanism of motility in which active stresses drive drop motion through spatial variations of polarization strength.
-It induces motility even for liquid ridges (2D drops), in contrast to reported mechanisms based on splay and bend configurations.
-Intriguingly, stable polar moving and axisymmetric resting states may coexist, reminiscent of the interconversion of moving and resting keratocytes by external stimuli.
-The newly identified motility mode originates from a competition between the elastic bulk energy and the orientational control exerted by the drop surface and breaks parity-symmetry already for passive drops.
-This back-forth asymmetry enables active stresses to effectively pump liquid and drop motion ensues.
+Here, we employ a simple model, derived from basic thermodynamic principles, for active polar free-surface droplets to identify a different mechanism of motility.
+Namely, active stresses drive drop motion through spatial variations of polarization strength.
+This robustly induces parity-symmetry breaking and motility even for liquid ridges (2D drops) and adds to splay- and bend-driven pumping in 3D geometries.

+Intriguingly, then, stable polar moving and axisymmetric resting states may coexist, reminiscent of the interconversion of moving and resting keratocytes by external stimuli.
+The identified additional motility mode originates from a competition between the elastic bulk energy and the polarity control exerted by the drop surface.
+As it already breaks parity-symmetry for passive drops, the resulting back-forth asymmetry enables active stresses to effectively pump liquid and drop motion ensues.} \\